 In March 2022, Australia joined the Global Partnership for Action on Gender-Based Online Harassment and Abuse, with the eSafety Commissioner as Australia’s lead representative.

 This partnership brings together national governments, international organisations, the private sector and civil society organisations.
-Its aim is to understand, prevent and deal with the growing scourge of online gender-based violence.
+Its aim is to understand, prevent and address technology-facilitated gender-based violence.

 The partnership focuses on:

 - closing the gender digital divide by promoting online safety, accountability and meaningful connectivity

 - promoting meaningful participation in public life for women and girls in all their diversity by countering technology-facilitated gender-based violence and gendered disinformation

 - elevating youth voices, expertise and experience in preventing and addressing technology-facilitated gender-based violence and promoting online safety.